liberland/docs/regulations/drafts/order-on-governance.md

    a) Support for real-time, online, asynchronous communication.

-   b) Direct delivery of messages to the mobile devices and computers of Cabinet members.
+   b) Direct delivery of messages to the mobile devices and computers of Provisional Government members.

    c) Organization that allows for multiple communication channels.